 The Marietta Museum of History’s Mice Tours are fun for little ones (currently on hold), but everyone can enjoy the aviation wing and antique home items from early 20th century life, like a rotary phone and an original ice box.
 Permanent and special art exhibits are on display at Marietta Cobb Art Museum.
 It also holds an annual Chalk Art Festival that anyone can participate in.
 The Marietta Fire Museum displays original equipment from Marietta’s early days, including antique ladder trucks.

 Eats and Treats in Marietta

 Marietta is home to yummy spots for foodie adventures.
 Try authentic Aussie meat pies at the Australian Bake Shop or Greek specialties at the always-open Marietta Diner.
 Give in to that sweet tooth at the Paleteria La Michoacana where you can find icy treats in unique flavors.
 Get your bubble tea and other tasty Asian inspired treats at Tiny Bubbles Tea Bar on the Marietta Square.

 The Big Chicken in Marietta

 Did you think this wouldn’t make the list??
 Refurbished in spring of 2017, The Big Chicken is a steel tower attached to a KFC that stands 56-feet high, rolling its eyes and opening its beak.
 It’s a must-see when playing tourist.
-The newly re-opened restaurant displays artwork of Marietta’s history and has a gift shop where you can buy Big Chicken gear and memorabilia.
+The restaurant displays artwork of Marietta’s history and has a gift shop where you can buy Big Chicken gear and memorabilia.
 Kids can enjoy watching the cooks through a glass kitchen window, too.

 – Dalia Faupel